realnribal/realnribal.github.io/_posts/2020-06-20-Data Science Project.markdown

 date:   2020-06-22 20:45:34 +0200
 categories: jekyll update
 ---

+# Projet 1 : Production de miel

+Il s'agit d'un  projet sur la précarité des abeilles au USA.
+On constate malheureusement la décroissance des abeilles pour diverses raisons.
+On veut voir comment cette décroissance peut se repercuter sur les années à venir.

-You’ll find this post in your `_posts` directory.
+[comment]: <>You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: